UniversalScientificTechnologies/LABDOS01/README.md

 # SPACEDOS03

 SPACEDOS03A is an open-source spectrometer-dosimeter based on silicone PIN diode and is intended for scientific and research purposes.
-Power and communication is secured by USB port.
+Power and communication is secured (optionally) by USB port.
 The device can be used statically (located in a specific place) or in mobile applications (such as cars).
-The spectrograph is housed in an aluminum box that secures mechanical resistance.
+The spectrometer is housed in a 3D printed box that secures mechanical resistance.

 The aim of SPACEDOS03 is to make the accesible, high quality, reliable and simple measuring device - radiation energy spectrometer for sientific comunity.

 SPACEDOS03A is not able to function on its own.
-It does not contain any internal datalogger.
 It requires a computer to log/visualize the measured data.
+At least some powering unit.
 The device is not intended for outdoor use (not waterproof).
 For these needs, look at [GEODOS01](https://github.com/UniversalScientificTechnologies/GEODOS01).

 ## Parameters